The Futurist Institute Releases a Book on The Future of Travel

 The essays addressed topics on the economy, long-term trends, the future of work and jobs, technology, sustainability, and other futurist topics.
 The Futurist Institute's Jason Schenker and Nawfal Patel were the editors of this book

-Jason Schenker, Chairman of The Futurist Institute, shared his thoughts on the book.
+Jason Schenker, Chairman of The Futurist Institute, shared his thoughts on the book's release.
 "I am so pleased that this book came together to provide a timely perspective on the travel industry.
 There are many reasons to be optimistic as vaccinations rise, COVID cases fall, and economies reopen."

 Mr. Schenker founded The Futurist Institute in 2016 to help analysts, strategists, and executives become futurists and capture long-term opportunities in trends and technology disruptions while also mitigating downside risks.
 His bestselling books include The Future After COVID, which was released in April 2020.
 "I hope everyone will buckle up and come along for the ride as The Futurist Institute presents these big ideas and visions for the future of travel," he added.